Esmail-ibraheem/Research-Agent/README.md

 # Research-Agent
-An agent powered by OpenAI that searches and explains papers from arXiv and summarizes each paper with the specific topic the user asks
+An agent powered by OpenAI that searches and explains papers from arXiv and summarizes each paper with the specific topic the user asks for

 ## How to use